4th Annual Political Economy & Access to Justice Judicial Education Seminar (PEAJJES)

 PEAJJES, the Political Economy and Access to Justice Judicial Education Seminar, is a judicial education seminar designed to strengthen justice systems through innovative, interdisciplinary, and interactive training for judges.
 Sponsored by The Murphy Institute, this annual seminar provides a framework for judges to unpack, interrogate, and synthesize the relationship between law, academic research, and lived experience.
 This seminar aims to bridge the gap between academic theory and practical reality and ground academic discourse in the practical voices and experiences of judicial administrators and sitting/retired judges.
 The primary goal is to identify and generate best practice models for improving the justice system and access to justice.

-PEAJJES 2026, themed "Shine a Light on It," is taking place Thursday, January 16, 2026 and Saturday, January 17, 2026.
+PEAJJES 2026, themed "Shine a Light on It," is taking place Thursday, January 16, 2026 and Saturday, January 17, 2026 in the Tidewater Building on Tulane's Downtown Campus.
 Judges and judicial administrators representing court systems throughout the country will lead sessions that spotlight the many ways that stakeholders in the justice system have taken the lead in fostering innovation and improving the system, by developing new and creative interventions and services; implementing new technologies; and facilitating practical integration of modernizing practices and efficient administrative policies.
 Working lunches and collective debriefings give judicial participants time and space to discuss and troubleshoot ways to model, scale, and adapt what they learn from sessions, upon returning to their respective jurisdictions.

 Registration and Contact: